Rafael Nadal and Sloane Stephens Are US Open Champions

 By his third match he had made the necessary mental and tactical adjustments, and opponents began to fear him again.
 Anderson soon did, it seemed.

-Despite a competitve start and the opening three games lasting around twenty minutes, Anderson never looked like mounting a serious challenge once he had squandered an early break point.
+Despite a competitive start and the opening three games lasting around twenty minutes, Anderson never looked like mounting a serious challenge once he had squandered an early break point.

 His nerves settling rapidly and his game looking invincible, Nadal flexed his tennis muscles and the South African, well known on the circuit as one of the nice guys, didn’t get mean enough to mount sustained resistance to the seemingly inevitable.